ivana-stopka/web-scraping-challenge/README.md

 Step 3: In the open HTML page, click the button 'Scrape New Data' to run a fresh scrape and update the HTML page with the freshly scraped data.

 Note: the scraping code was developed and tested in Jupyter Notebook - see file mission_to_mars.ipynb.
+If you get an error for chromedriver.exe (included in thsi repository), the version may differ from that of your Chrome version - if this occurs, download the correct chromedriver.exe.
 The files index.html and style.css and stored in the 'templates' folder.
 The screenshots of the final application are contained in the 'images' folder.